IamPhilG/PowershellClassesandconcepts/README.md

-# Powershell Classes and concepts
+# Powershell Classes and concepts by Michael Willis

 # Introduction